 Problems with “standard” classrooms.

 There are several sensory issues with the set-up of classrooms.
 White shares some of her children’s experiences with difficulties that they had while at school.
 She states that the bright lights, crowded classrooms, and noisy environments are all problematic.
+In fact, this research, “Sensory Friendly Classroom Design And Instruction” by Lindsey Lawlor (2019) found that classroom design, layout and level of support correlate with a student’s educational success 1.
 Ultimately, leads to a sensory overload response and creates a negative learning environment.

 Furthermore, something in particular that she noted is Nikki’s difficulty paying attention to verbal cues while at school.
 In one incidence, White describes the inaccessibility of instructing children when to come inside from recess.
 She states: